-Recognize that your role in life is different than the single guys out there.
-They can travel in a moments notice while you are raising the next generation of men and women who will raise the standard of masculinity and femininity in our society.
+Recognize that your life situation is different than that of all the single men out there you are comparing yourself to.
+Those men can travel in a moments notice while you are raising the next generation who will raise the standard of masculinity and femininity in our society.

-When you create a pathway to act as your son’s Rite of Passage you are doing your work as a masculine man.
-When you lead your wife to staying in shape, being a freak in the sheets, and allowing her to fill her feminine role you are doing your work as a man.
+When you create a pathway to act as your son’s Rite of Passage you are doing your work as a man.
+When you lead your wife to not falling victim to the social media validation Olympics, being a freak in the sheets, and allowing her to fill her feminine role you are doing your work as a man.